We manage and deliver policies and programs to underpin the supply of reliable, secure and affordable energy.

 The department supports the security of domestic and international supply chains for electricity, gas and liquid fuel.
 This includes leading and participating in emergency management forums.
 These ensure effective communication and collaboration between governments and industry in energy supply emergencies.

-To support long-term fuel supplies, the Australian Government has developed a comprehensive fuel security package.
-It will increase domestic fuel storage.
-It will make sure Australia has enough supply to meet our needs during an emergency and into the future.
+To support long-term fuel supplies, the Australian Government is delivering a range of fuel security measures.
+These measures will make sure Australia has enough supply to meet our needs during an emergency and into the future.

 Future Fuels Strategy